Download This Sample

 - Willis Tower, also known as Sears Tower, is located in Chicago.
 It is the second tallest building in the US next to the One World Trade Center.

-This is a fantastic bundle which includes everything you need to know about Chicago across 24 in-depth pages.
-These are ready-to-use Chicago worksheets that are perfect for teaching students about the Chicago which is a city located in Illinois.
+This is a fantastic bundle that includes everything you need to know about Chicago across 24 in-depth pages.
+These are ready-to-use Chicago worksheets that are perfect for teaching students about Chicago which is a city located in Illinois.
 It is the third most populous city in the US.
 It is nicknamed the Windy City, City in a Garden, and The City of the Big Shoulders.

 Complete List Of Included Worksheets

 - Notable Events